 The joint MS/MBA program allows our graduate students to earn a combination of a master’s level specialist degree and an MBA together.
-Both degrees separately would require 89 credit hours total (36 + 53), but in the joint program students can earn both degrees with 63 credit hours total.
+Both degrees separately would require 89 semester credit hours total (36 + 53), but in the joint program students can earn both degrees with 63 semester credit hours total.

 Joint Degree Requirements

 Note: To apply for this degree program, an undergrad business degrees is not required (all undergraduate majors welcome).